czaloumi/ironman-2019/README.md

 The amateur race times give us stronger reason to reject the null hypothesis and state that on average, male amateur triathletes compete faster than female amateur triathletes.

-Next I plot correlation heatmaps using the seaborn package to see what correlation split times have with division ranking.
+Next I plotted correlation heatmaps using the seaborn package to see what correlation split times have with division ranking.
 Again, we have the pro division on the left, and amateurs on the right.

 ![proheat](images/heatmap2.png) ![amateurheat](images/heatmap1.png)

 T2 and run times have the greatest correlations of all the events with how pros rank.
-This is important to note: pro athletes need to practice their transition from bike to running to shave time off T2 as well as perform their best in running to rank higher.
+This is important to note: pro athletes need to practice their transition from bike to running as well as perform their best in running to rank higher.

-In the amateur heatmap, we can see swim has the lowest correlation with ranking than the other event times.
+In the amateur heatmap, we can see swim has the same correlation with division rank as in the pro's heatmap.
+This low correlation leads us to assume that swim times do not have a big affect on how an athlete ranks.
+Therefore they should practice the other sports and transitions if they want to rank higher, not swimming since it so lowly correlates with division rank.
 However both transitions for amateurs are very important to practice as they hold the same correlation as the run event with rank.

 Both heatmaps include a Bool_Gender column where female athletes result in True and male in False. the negative correlation we see in both heatmaps supports evidence from the previous scatter plots and t-tests that female athletes race slower and rank lower than male athletes, on average.

 # Up & Coming Athletes

 Of the amateurs, who's racing as fast as the pros and which amateur athletes should sponsors sign?
-To answer this, I bootstrapped the 90th percentile and used a 95% confidence interval to determine the "slower" pros in event times.
-The following code returns a random array of event times, bootstraps any statistic provided by numpy, and then plots the pro 90th percentiles and 95% confidence intervals.
+To answer this, I bootstrapped the 90th percentile of pros in both genders and used a 95% confidence interval to determine the "slower" pros in event times.
+The following code returns a random array of event times, bootstraps any statistic provided by numpy, and then plots the pro 90th percentiles with 95% confidence intervals.

     def times(df, sport):
         '''